adamhgriffith-uofu/slateci-virtualbox-k8s/README.md

 [root@master ~]# kubeadm token create --print-join-command
 ```

-With the output in hand ssh into execute the command in both workers.
+With the output in hand execute the command on both workers.

 ```shell
 vagrant ssh worker1